saikyun/miracle.window/README.md

 # What now?

 Look at `src/miracle/window/sample_view.clj` and `src/miracle/window/editor.clj`.
 All functions are just thin wrappers around the Unity counter parts.
-I've tried to make the macros easy to write but also flexible.
+I've tried to make the macros easy to call but also flexible enough to cover multiple use cases.

 ```clojure
 ;; These examples aren't runnable straight from the repl, because GUI functions can only be called from